michaelsboost/Budjut/README.md

 Want to contribute?
 Great!

 You can submit a pull request or simply share the project :)

-*As of June 6th, 2022 Budjut is no longer an active project.
-All updates as of that date and on are solely contributor based implementations.*

 Of course, Budjut is free and open source, so you can always fork the project and have fun :)